-- Rhythm: you need to know where beats are, and what time signatures are used.
-You need to physically tap out rhythm as the song plays, with reasonable precision.
+- Rhythm: you need understand beats, bars, and how time signatures express them.
+You need to physically tap out rhythm as the song plays, with some precision.
 You don’t tap each beat, but rather just the first beat (the “1”) of each bar.
 Mixed meter is easily accommodated, so you need to recognize when it’s used.

-- Harmony: you need to know, or determine, which chords are played.
-This can be easy or challenging, but it’s the challenging songs that are the most fun, and the most satisfying.
-This alone is one reason you may quickly develop HUGE EARS when making TuneLings.
-Your ear-training skills will take off like a rocket!
+- Harmony: you need to know which chords are played.
+This can be easy or challenging, but the challenging songs that are the most fun, and most satisfying.
+Your ears will become increasingly well-trained to recognize harmony.

-- Melody: you need to decide how to best represent melody, as finger placement on the neck of an instrument.
-And you can always represent it more than one way, if you choose to.
-Many TuneLings do not need to represent instrumental melody at all, as correct chords are almost always the most sought-after information.
+- Melody: you need to represent melody, as finger placement on the neck of an instrument, and you can always show it more than one way, if you choose.
+Most TuneLings don’t need to represent instrumental melody at all, as correct chords are inevitably the most sought-after information.
 But when you do, you need to show people where to put their fingers in a playable way – something that standard musical notation can’t do!

-- Lyrics: Most of the lyrics you find on almost all of the world’s lyrics websites are often of depressingly poor quality – sloppy, inaccurate to the point of incoherence, and often wth incorrect credits.
-TuneLings give the author the tools to get it right, so with a little experience, you’ll find your ability to decode what a singer is doing actually gets better over time.
-And when we’re working directly with the artist (as we often are), we honor their work by giving them editorial control over the TuneLing’s content.
+- Lyrics: Much of what’s available on lyrics websites is sloppy, inaccurate to the point of incoherence, and with missing or incorrect credits.
+TuneLings give the author the tools to get it right, and you’ll find your ability to decode what a singer is saying will improve over time.
+And when we’re working directly with the artist (as we often do), we honor their work by giving them editorial control over the TuneLing’s content.

 - Multiple instruments: It’s easy for a guitar player to make a TuneLing, then add equivalent parts for other instruments like, for example, ukulele or mandolin.
-You might find yourself picking up chops on a new instrument – or at least a little bit of basic skill.
+You might find yourself picking up skills chops on a new instrument.

-- Judgement calls: A guiding principle is that because they’re based on specifc recordings, TuneLings should reflect the content of those recordings as accurately as possible.
+- Judgement calls: A guiding principle is that because TuneLings are based on specifc recordings, they should reflect those recordings as accurately as possible.
 But there are times when your judgement might be required to represent something difficult, so that a less-skilled player can still play a song, even if it’s not exactly the same way as the artist who recorded it.
 This makes you think about what’s necessary, and what’s not.
-But since a TuneLing can literally show any number of ways to play a song, it can include not just the most accurate representation, but simplified ones as well, so everyone gets to play.
+But since a TuneLing can show an unlimited number of ways to play, it can include not just the most accurate representation, but simplified “Views” as well, so everyone gets to play.